fmarkwong/investor_marketplace/README.md

 # Parallel Markets Coding Challenge

-To start your Phoenix server:
+Instructions setup and run this Phoenix application
+  * `git clone git@github.com:fmarkwong/parallel_markets.git`
+  * `cd parallel_markets`
+  * Make sure you have PostgreSQL running locally and check in `config/dev.exs` that the db parameters are correct
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phx.server`
+  * Start Phoenix endpoint with `mix phx.server` in project root directory

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.